upperlinecode/intro-to-swift/day-1/conditionals-intro.md

 - implement an if statement, and if/else statement, and an if/else if/ else statement in their code

 ##Lesson
-- Up until this point, we have written our Swift code out in individual lines, each one seperate from the others.
+- Up until this point we have written our Swift code out in individual lines, each one seperate from the others.
 - It can be useful to write code that will only execute if certain conditions are true.
 This kind of code is called conditional, and a well written conditional statement reads a lot like a normal sentence.
 ```Swift
 if somethingIsTrue {